The most unlikely plug in hybrid.

 Who says you gotta join the Army to drive a tank?

 I hope you enjoyed this episode.

-I'll see you next time we check the stack.
+I'll see you next time we check the deck.

 Brian Cooley joined CNET in 1995 and always comes at technology from the real consumer's point of view.
 He brings his high energy, often skeptical style to all avenues of CNET coverage, with an emphasis on car tech.
 You'll also find him frequently on television, radio and the TV screens at Costco!